 Day 10: Durban to the central uKhahlamba-Drakensberg World Heritage Park.
 2,5-hour drive

-Leaving Durban, we head to Howick to visit the Mandela Monument.
+Leaving Durban, we head to Howick to visit the Nelson Mandela Capture Site Monument.
 From here we take the road North on the Midlands Meander and visit Tsonga shoes and bags, the Wine Cellar and Chocolate Heaven.
 The Dragon Rock Reptile Center can be visited, and you can do the Drakensberg Canopy Tour.
 Savor lunch at one of the delightful restaurants on the way.
 You get the option to do a helicopter flight over the main Drakensberg escarpment, or attend a Drakensberg Boys Choir concert if we are here on a Wednesday.
 Spend the night at the Monks Cowl Resort (or similar).

 Day 11: Drakensberg to Johannesburg.
 4-hour drive.

 We head to Johannesburg where you will visit the Apartheid Museum and Gold Reef City, an amusement park located on an old gold mine which closed in 1971.
 The park is themed around the gold rush that started in 1886 on the Witwatersrand, the buildings on the park are designed to mimic the same period and you can learn how Johannesburg came to be, how gold was discovered on the reef and descend 75 meters underground.
 You will be dropped off at your hotel or the OR Tambo airport from 18pm.